GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 Ansible Role for Cloud Ops
 ==========================

-This Ansible role installs the Cloud Ops monitoring agent (which is based on `collectd`).
+This Ansible role installs the Cloud Ops agents.

 Install this directory in your roles path (usually in a `roles` directory alongside your playbook) under the name `cloud_ops`: